IMO set to collide with EU over vessel CO2 emissions

 But the talks were bogged down by a debate about technical cooperation and technology transfer in relation to an agreement on an energy efficiency design index reached last year, delegates said.

-Last July, forty eight countries voted in favor of adopting a mandatory energy efficiency design index (EEDI) for new ships and a voluntary energy efficiency management plant for all ships.
+Last July, forty eight countries voted in favour of adopting a mandatory energy efficiency design index (EEDI) for new ships and a voluntary energy efficiency management plant for all ships.

 “There is bad feeling as a result of that,” said John Maggs, policy advisor at Seas At Risk, a European association of non-governmental environmental organizations.